 Saint Lucia Drone Regulations

-According to St. Lucias’s national aviation authority, the Ministry of Transport and Civil Aviation (MTCA), flying a drone is legal in St. Lucia, but we recommend being aware of and compliant with the drone regulations listed below before doing so.
+According to St. Lucias’s national aviation authority, the Ministry of External Affairs, International Trade, Civil Aviation and Diaspora Affairs, flying a drone is legal in St. Lucia, but we recommend being aware of and compliant with the drone regulations listed below before doing so.

 Why fly a drone in St. Lucia?
 To get great aerial shots like these!
 Image Source: Андрей Бобровский